Execution Model

 Note

-Intel® Data Center GPU Max Series devices utilize a multi-tile architecture (as of Intel® SHMEM version 1.0.0 with 1 or 2 tiles).
-By default, the Intel® Intel® SHMEM runtime considers each individual tile to make up a single SYCL device.
+Intel® Data Center GPU Max Series devices utilize a multi-tile architecture (as of Intel® SHMEM v1.0.0 with 1 or 2 tiles).
+By default, the Intel® SHMEM runtime considers each individual tile to make up a single SYCL device.
 However, setting the environment variable enableImplicitScaling=1 enables implicit scaling mode, where each multi-tile GPU is considered to be a single SYCL device.
 When implicit scaling is enabled, the GPU driver automatically distributes SYCL device kernel thread-groups across all tiles.

 In the default case, it is usually reasonable to execute up to 1 PE per tile.
 When implicit scaling is enabled, it is usually reasonable to execute up to 1 PE per multi-tile GPU device.